ukaea/fair-mast/README.md

 ## Development Setup

+### Mac Users:

+If you are using Mac for development, use [podman][https://podman.io/docs/installation] instead of docker.
+Follow the installation guide to set it up, then follow the below set up.

-### Pre-requisities
+### Linux/Windows Users:

-Before setting up you need to make sure you have [docker](https://www.docker.com/get-started/) and `docker-compose` installed on your system.
+If using Linux or Windows, you need to make sure you have [docker](https://www.docker.com/get-started/) and `docker-compose` installed on your system.

+### Setup

 We will be using the Python package manager [uv](https://astral.sh/blog/uv) to install our dependencies.
 As a first step, make sure this is installed with:
 ```bash